tarantool/luatest/README.md

 - Check out the repo.
 - Prepare makefile with `cmake .`.
 - Install dependencies with `make bootstrap`.
-- Run it with `make lint` before commiting changes.
+- Run it with `make lint` before committing changes.
 - Run tests with `bin/luatest`.

 ## Contributing